kamomehettapi/terraform-clip-retrieval/README.md

 - [HCP Terraform](https://app.terraform.io) account
 - S3 Bucket in AWS account where all data will be stored

+GPU cluster instances in AWS are deployed with Spot requests.
+Be sure your "All <node type> Spot Instance Requests" quota in the deployed region is high enough to deploy those!
+For the default P4 instance it should be 96 vCPUs

 ## Structure

 - `workspace/`: Infrastructure for Databricks workspace